Oghma-Infinium/Vagabond/README.md

 - A: You likely entered menu/console while blocking or pressed block during loading screen.
 Simply tap block couple times to fix it.
 If this bug occurs in any other situation then report it to me.

 ## Known Issues
-- Some tree lods glowing at night.
+- Some tree LODs glow at night.
 Will investigate when I redo LODs.

 ## Contact